Conjunctive Queries with Free Access Patterns under Updates: Variable Orders and Width Measures

+In this section, we introduce the notions of variable orders and width measures for CQAPs.

-\subsection{Variable Orders}
+\subsection{Variable Orders.}

 Variable orders are used as logical plans for the evaluation of conjunctive queries~\cite{OlteanuZ15}.
 We next adapt them to CQAPs.
 Given a query, two variables {\em depend} on each other if they occur in the same query atom.
-A {\em variable order} (VO) $\omega$ for a CQAP $Q$ is a pair $(T_\omega, \dep_\omega)$, where:
+A {\em variable order}, or VO for short, $\omega$ for a CQAP $Q$ is a pair $(T_\omega, \dep_\omega)$, where:

-\begin{itemize} \item $T_\omega$ is a (rooted) forest with one node per variable.
-The variables of each atom in $Q$ lie along the same root-to-leaf path in $T_{\omega}$.

-\item The function $\dep_\omega$ maps each variable $X$ to the subset of its ancestor variables in $T_{\omega}$ on which the variables in the subtree rooted at $X$ depend. \end{itemize}
+\begin{itemize} \item $T_\omega$ is a forest of (rooted) trees with one node per variable.
+For each atom $R(\calX)$ in $Q$, $\calX$ is a subset of the set of variables on a root-to-leaf path in $T_{\omega}$. \item The function $\dep_\omega$ maps each variable $X$ to the subset of its ancestor variables in $T_{\omega}$ on which the variables in the subtree rooted at $X$ depend. \end{itemize}

-An {\em extended} VO is a VO where we add as new leaves atoms corresponding to relations and their indicator projections.
-We add each atom in the query as child of its variable placed lowest in the VO.
+For convenience, we sometimes omit the index $\omega$ in $(T_{\omega},\dep_{\omega})$ when $\omega$ is clear from the context.
+A VO always exists for a query, e.g., by having all variables on a single path.
+In the remainder of this paper, we consider VOs in which atoms corresponding to relations and their indicator projections are added as new leaves.
+Each atom in the query is added as a child of its variable placed lowest in the VO.
 We explain next how the indicator projections are added to a VO $\omega$.
-The role of the indicators is to reduce the asymptotic complexity of cyclic queries~\cite{FAQ:PODS:2016}.
+Indicator projections can reduce the asymptotic complexity of cyclic queries~\cite{FAQ:PODS:2016}.